By Blue Planet Network Posted on Tue 20 Dec 2011, almost 13 years ago

 After reviewing a very well done web site complete with impressive video, I went looking for details on the people involved in supporting Beth and AEP.
 Other than reference to Essex Junction, VT on the map and Champlain College in the blog, I didn't learn much.
 As I get to the Burlington area regularly I'd like to know more about the backgrounds of those involved including Beth and possibly set up an introductory meeting in February 2012.
 Also, what are the sources of funds that have covered the costs incurred to date for travel, video, lamp project, etc.?
 Roger

-By African Empowerment Project Posted on Thu 05 Jan 2012, over 12 years ago
+By African Empowerment Project Posted on Thu 05 Jan 2012, almost 13 years ago

 Hello Roger,